-With 4 full time members of academic staff and 14 part time visiting tutors, the department is a very successful one, providing in-house, expert instrumental and vocal tuition to approximately 270 students.
+With 3 full time members of staff teaching curricular music, a full-time piano teacher and accompanist, a new Head of Brass and 14 visiting tutors, the department is a very successful one, providing in-house, expert instrumental and vocal tuition to approximately 270 students.

 There are over 30 extra-curricular activities take place over the course of the week which provide wonderful opportunities to either play in one of our many varied bands, ensembles and orchestras or sing in one of our outstanding choirs.